apache/solr-site/content/pages/community.md

 ## Powered By ##

+Solr powers some of the most heavily-trafficked websites and applications in the world.
+Here are some examples:

+* AOL
+* Bestbuy
+* Zappos
+* StubHub
+* eharmony
+* DuckDuckGo
+* salesforce
+* AT&T
+* Instagram
+* Buy.com
+* Ticketmaster
+* Netflix
+* Chegg
+* Disney
+* Adobe
+* eBay
+* Internet Archive
+* SAP Hybris
+* Magento
+* Bloomberg
+* Comcast
+* MTV Networks
+* Travelocity

-Are you Solr powered?
-Looking for good company?
-Check out [Solr's Powered By](https://cwiki.apache.org/confluence/display/solr/PublicServers) page to learn about people and companies using Solr.
+Visit [Solr's Powered By](https://cwiki.apache.org/confluence/display/solr/PublicServers) page to learn more about people and companies using Solr.